jus910/sort-o_weForgot/README.md

 ## Current predictions:
 ### Bubble Sort:
 Worst: The list in descending order
-  * With descending order, the sum of the distances between a value and it's final resting place is as big as it can be, so many swaps are required
+  * With descending order, the sum of the distances between the values and their final resting place is as big as it can be, so many swaps are required

 Best: The list is in ascending order